arebaka/lena/README.md

 The bot requires some environment variables.
 Here is a list of them:
 `TOKEN` – bot token from @BotFather
 `DBURI` – URI-string for connection to PSQL in format `postgres://<USER>:<PASSWORD>@<HOST>/<DATABASE>:<PORT>`

+Instead of the environment you can set launch parameters in a file config.toml.

 After setup the environment run
 ```bash